dexiouz/100DaysOfCode/README.md

 Notice that we were able to access the variable outside of the for loop.
 Always use the let or const.
 **Link to work**[medium](https://medium.com/@dexiouz/day60-of-100daysofcode-f428ce69fa6f)

+#Day61
+DOM
+The technical term whereby javascript interacts with the browser is called DOM manipulation.
+DOM stands for Document Object Model.
+It gives us the ability to manipulate html and CSS thereby changing the look and feel of our website.
+Primari;y, the DOM represents html in the structure of a tree.